-- Includes 48” lat bar, a shorter low row bar, and ab harness – each of which are all designed to accommodate many upper body positions and angles to work back, arms, and core muscles more effectively.
+- Includes 48” lat bar, a shorter low row bar, and ab harness – which are all designed to accommodate many upper body positions and angles to work back arms, and core muscles more effectively.

 - This is another inexpensive home gym that’s limited to under 200 pounds of resistance.
 Adding extra plates is easy by purchasing a set of add-on plates, but Powerline’s warranty doesn’t support adding extra weight to the stack so doing so will surely void your warranty.

 - Leg movements are limited to leg extensions for the quads and single leg hamstring curls with the base unit, you’ll have to find another way if you want to do compound leg movements.